Sunkian/TP_JS/README.md

 ## Functions
 ```
-The project is divided by four main classes
+The project is divided in four main classes
     -City :
         *Everything is managed in the city.
 It deals with the favor and
         retribution from the gods, the army and the tradings.